Frequently Asked Questions:

 Do you only serve domestic customers?

-– Mainly but also work for builders and plumbing companies, hotels, housing associations, landlords, bed and breakfast, developers etc. If you have a multiple baths to look after I can offer discounted rates.
+– Mainly but also work for builders and plumbing companies, hotels, housing associations, landlords, bed and breakfast, developers etc. If you have multiple baths to look after I can offer discounted rates.

-I’m not sure what is my shower, tub made of?
+I’m not sure what my shower, tub is made of?
 How will I know if it can be resurfaced?

 Plastic (Acrylic) unit is made from fiberglass, Gelcoat or different types of resin – again I can resurface all of it unless the structure of a bath is damaged so severely that I can’t warranty it will last.